204 results found

 Chen H, Moreno-Moral A, Pesce F, et al., 2019, WWP2 regulates pathological cardiac fibrosis by modulating SMAD2 signaling (vol 10, 3616, 2019), NATURE COMMUNICATIONS, Vol: 10, ISSN: 2041-1723

-Cardiac fibrosis is a final common pathology in inherited and acquired heart diseases which causes cardiac electrical and pump failure.
-The transforming growth factor β (TGFβ)/SMAD signaling pathway plays a key role in driving cardiac fibrosis.
-However, while several intervention points within the TGFβ signaling have been proposed, efforts have not translated.
-Here, we employed systems genetics to identify a pro-fibrotic gene network in the diseased heart, and show that this network is regulated by the E3 ubiquitin ligase WWP2, specifically by the WWP2-N terminal isoform.
-Importantly, we found that the pro-fibrotic gene network regulated by WWP2 is conserved across different cardiac diseases characterized by fibrosis, namely human and murine dilated cardiomyopathy and in repaired tetralogy of Fallot.
-Transgenic mice lacking the N56 terminal region of the WWP2 protein show improved cardiac function and reduced myocardial fibrosis in response to pressure overload or myocardial infarction.
+Cardiac fibrosis is a final common pathology in inherited and acquired heart diseases that causes cardiac electrical and pump failure.
+Here, we use systems genetics to identify a pro-fibrotic gene network in the diseased heart and show that this network is regulated by the E3 ubiquitin ligase WWP2, specifically by the WWP2-N terminal isoform.
+Importantly, the WWP2-regulated pro-fibrotic gene network is conserved across different cardiac diseases characterized by fibrosis: human and murine dilated cardiomyopathy and repaired tetralogy of Fallot.
+Transgenic mice lacking the N-terminal region of the WWP2 protein show improved cardiac function and reduced myocardial fibrosis in response to pressure overload or myocardial infarction.
 In primary cardiac fibroblasts, WWP2 positively regulates the expression of pro-fibrotic markers and extracellular matrix genes.
-TGFβ1 stimulation promotes nuclear translocation of the WWP2 isoforms containing the N-terminal region, where they interact with SMAD2 promoting its monoubiquitination.
-This nuclear interaction mediates the TGFβ1-induced nucleocytoplasmic shuttling and transcriptional activity of SMAD2.
-These studies reveal a previously unappreciated role of WWP2 in pathological cardiac fibrosis and suggest WWP2 as a potential target for treating heart diseases
+TGFβ1 stimulation promotes nuclear translocation of the WWP2 isoforms containing the N-terminal region and their interaction with SMAD2.
+WWP2 mediates the TGFβ1-induced nucleocytoplasmic shuttling and transcriptional activity of SMAD2.

-Corden B, Jarman J, Whiffin N, et al., Association between titin truncating variants and life-threatening cardiac arrhythmias in patients with dilated cardiomyopathy and implantable defibrillator, JAMA Network Open, ISSN: 2574-3805
+Corden B, Jarman J, Whiffin N, et al., 2019, Association between titin truncating variants and life-threatening cardiac arrhythmias in patients with dilated cardiomyopathy and implantable defibrillator, JAMA Network Open, Vol: 2, Pages: 1-12, ISSN: 2574-3805

 Gene expression in human tissue has primarily been studied on the transcriptional level, largely neglecting translational regulation.
 Here, we analyze the translatomes of 80 human hearts to identify new translation events and quantify the effect of translational regulation.
 We show extensive translational control of cardiac gene expression, which is orchestrated in a process-specific manner.
 Translation downstream of predicted disease-causing protein-truncating variants appears to be frequent, suggesting inefficient translation termination.
 We identify hundreds of previously undetected microproteins, expressed from lncRNAs and circRNAs, for which we validate the protein products in vivo.
 The translation of microproteins is not restricted to the heart and prominent in the translatomes of human kidney and liver.
 We associate these microproteins with diverse cellular processes and compartments and find that many locate to the mitochondria.
 Importantly, dozens of microproteins are translated from lncRNAs with well-characterized noncoding functions, indicating previously unrecognized biology.

-Whiffin N, Karczewski K, Zhang X, et al., Characterising the loss-of-function impact of 5' untranslated region variants in 15,708 individuals, Nature Communications, ISSN: 2041-1723
+Whiffin N, Karczewski KJ, Zhang X, et al., Characterising the loss-of-function impact of 5’ untranslated region variants in whole genome sequence data from 15,708 individuals

 Walsh R, Mazzarotto F, Whiffin N, et al., 2019, Quantitative approaches to variant classification increase the yield and precision of genetic testing in Mendelian diseases: The case of hypertrophic cardiomyopathy, Genome Medicine, Vol: 11, ISSN: 1756-994X